acafourek/acafourek.github.io/_pages/about.md

     <img class="latlong-logo" src="/images/latlong.svg" alt="Logo of Lat Long, digital product development agency for science, travel and exploration" />
 </div>
 <div class="about-content about-text">
     I'm an entrepreneur, developer, product manager hybrid.
-Most recently (2017) founded <a href="https://latlo.ng/" title="Lat Long: digital product development agency for science, travel and exploration">Lat Long</a>, where we build incredible products for clients in science, travel and exploration.
-We've pioneered new WordPress architectures using the latest Gutenberg capabilities for clients like Airstream, Apollo 16 Astronaut Charlie Duke and the LGBT Center of New York.
+Currently leading the team at <a href="https://latlo.ng/" title="Lat Long: digital product development agency for science, travel and exploration">Lat Long</a>, where we build digital products for clients in science, travel and exploration.
+We specialize in guiding clients to new frontiers of their business with strategic services that guide nascent ideas into fully developed products.
+In addition, we've pioneered new WordPress architectures using the latest Gutenberg capabilities for clients like Airstream, Apollo 16 Astronaut Charlie Duke and the LGBT Center of New York.
 </div>

 <div class="about-icon about-content">